karuniaperjuangan/Data-Science-For-Beginners/1-Introduction/03-defining-data/assignment.md

 1. A company has been acquired and now has a parent company.
 The data scientists have received a spreadsheet of customer phone numbers from the parent company.

-Structure Type:
+Structure Type: Structured Data

-Value Type:
+Value Type: Quantity Data

-Source Type:
+Source Type: Excel

 ---

 2. A smart watch has been collecting heart rate data from its wearer, and the raw data is in JSON format.

-Structure Type:
+Structure Type: Semi Structured Data

-Value Type:
+Value Type: Quantity Data

-Source Type:
+Source Type: Sensor

 ---

 3. A workplace survey of employee morale that is stored in a CSV file.

-Structure Type:
+Structure Type: Structured data

-Value Type:
+Value Type: Quality data

-Source Type:
+Source Type: Survey

 ---

 4. Astrophysicists are accessing a database of galaxies that has been collected by a space probe.
 The data contains the number of planets within in each galaxy.

-Structure Type:
+Structure Type: unstructured data

-Value Type:
+Value Type: quantity data

-Source Type:
+Source Type: sensor

 ---

 5. A personal finance app uses APIs to connect to a user's financial accounts in order to calculate their net worth.
 They can see all of their transactions in a format of rows and columns and looks similar to a spreadsheet.

-Structure Type:
+Structure Type: semi structured

-Value Type:
+Value Type: quality

 Source Type: